 Current Position

-Assistant Research Scientist Johns Hopkins Department of Computer Science
+Assistant Research Scientist: Johns Hopkins University Deparment of Computer Science

 2024 – Present